On your arrival at Bagdodra airport/ Jalpaiguri railway station, meet our tour representative and get escorted to pre-booked hotel in Gangtok.

 Later on, get transferred to Darjeeling.

-Renowned as the ‘Queen of hills’, Darjeeling is an important tourist destination to visit in the state of West Bengal.
-The marvelous hill station is set up at an elevation of 7100ft with mountains and valleys all around and is best-known for salubrious weather, natural beauty, tea farms, monasteries, lakes, museums and a whole lot.
+Renowned as the ‘Queen of Hills’, Darjeeling is an important tourist destination to visit in the state of West Bengal.
+The marvelous hill station is set up at an elevation of 7100ft with mountains and valleys all around and is best-known for salubrious weather, natural beauty, tea farms, monasteries, lakes, museums, and a whole lot.
 The awe-inspiring views of Kanchenjunga, (the third highest mountain peak in the world) would totally leave you awestruck.

 Darjeeling is also home to the famous World Heritage Train- Darjeeling Himalayan Railway; a thin gauge course connecting Darjeeling and Siliguri.
-Popular as the Darjeeling Toy train, the train started its operation in around 1881 and is one of the few hill railways operating in India.
+Popular as the Darjeeling Toy Train, the train started its operation in around 1881 and is one of the few hill railways operating in India.
 The train passes through some rolling hills, green jungles and tea farms of Darjeeling.

 On your arrival at Darjeeling, check-in at a hotel and relax.
 Further, in the evening you are free to walk around the local markets.
-Some of the unique buys of Darjeeling that shouldn’t be missed during your visit include variety of teas, amazing kitchen wares, brass statues, woven fabrics and shinning jewelries.
+Some of the unique buys of Darjeeling that shouldn’t be missed during your visit include a variety of teas, amazing kitchen wares, brass statues, woven fabrics and shinning jewelries.

 Overnight stay in the Darjeeling.

-From Tiger hill you can have a perfect view of Kanchenjunga, the third highest peak in the world.
+From Tiger hill, you can have a perfect view of Kanchenjunga, the third-highest peak in the world.
 In case you are lucky, you may also get to see the world’s highest peak, Mount Everest.